plainolddave/coastguard/README.md

 - add timestamps in the bottom corner of the map
 - add a button or something to the map to click and drag the screen up on a mobile
 - look at a higher contrast map or marine chart layer
+- add different color or line style to indicate where signal has been lost